Plestiodon latiscutatus: Description

 The total length is between 15 and 24 cm and the snout-vent length 60 to 96 mm.
 Similar species are P. japonicus and P. finitimus.
 The color of P. latiscutatus is more greenish than for P. japonicus.
 Juveniles have a blue tail which is also more greenish than for P. japonicus and the striped pattern of P. latiscutatus disappears sooner.
 On the outer Izu islands the skinks usually have more rows of body scales than P. japonicus.
 Overall the species are best distinguished by their geographic range.

 Behavior

 It preys on earthworms, spiders, ants, Amphipoda and other invertebrates.
 The mating season is in spring from mid-April to late May.
 Females lay clutches of four to twelve eggs every two years.
-The size of the clutches varies from island to island with a higher number of eggs per clutch on islands with low population densities.
+The size of the clutches varies from island to island with a higher number of eggs per clutch on islands with low population densities of the species.
 The females care for the eggs until they hatch as all Japanese species of Plestiodon.
 While remaining with the eggs, the females roll them about in the nest.
 Experiments where the females were instead removed from their nests showed that the eggs usually didn't survive.